The Intruders (2015 film): Plot

 Nevertheless, Rose continues her search and finds reports about the former inhabitants of the house.
 She finds that Cheri Garrison and her son Marcus accommodated the drug addict Rachel Winacott, who then disappeared.
 Howard was the prime suspect in this case, but he was acquitted because Rachel was said to have run away.
 He also explains this to Rose.
 Noah invites Rose to a pool party and they kiss.
 On the same evening Leila disappears.

 Rose gets a copy of the construction plans of the house from the archive.
 When she goes to look at the plans, she faints, and is suspected of having abused pills.
 After her recovery she gets a message from Noah which lets her know about a hidden room.
 She finds such a room, and is attacked by Marcus Garrison.
 He forces her to put on Rachel's dress and tries to rape her, but Rose is able to get away, and in her escape she finds a tied up Leila.
 Jerry arrives home not long after, and tries to help his daughter, but is knocked down by Marcus.
-At the same time Rose stabs Marcus with a knife and he collapses.
+At the same time, Rose stabs Marcus with a knife and he collapses.
+The police and EMTs arrive and take care of Jerry and Marcus, who are both still alive.

-After the horror has come to an end, Rose again moves to a new house with her father and continues her studies at Northwestern University.
-The movie ends with Rose looking out of a window and she suddenly sees Marcus staring at her, but then realizes it was just a hallucination.
+After the horror has come to an end, Rose again moves to a new home with her father, continues her studies at Northwestern University, and has started a relationship with Noah.
+The movie ends with Rose looking out of a window and suddenly seeing Marcus staring at her.
+A bus goes by and he is gone after it passes, but it is left unclear whether the sighting was real or just a hallucination.